swapnica15/712-Yorebridge/_pages/wedding-brochure.md

                   <p>We have two beautiful rooms licensed for civil marriages and civil partnerships.</p>
                   <p>The Orangery, a beautiful room with panoramic views of the Dale, is perfect for up to 90 guests seated, more with standing.</p>
                   <p>The Masters Room, with it’s large bay window overlooking the lawn, creates an elegant setting ideal for an intimate ceremony for up to 25 guests.</p>
-                  <p>With five beautiful churches nearby, Askrigg, Hawes, Hardraw, Stalling Busk and Aysgarth there is also the option for a church ceremony followed by reception at Torebridge House.</p>
+                  <p>With five beautiful churches nearby, Askrigg, Hawes, Hardraw, Stalling Busk and Aysgarth there is also the option for a church ceremony followed by reception at Yorebridge House.</p>
                   <p>Local vicar and registrars contact details available on request.</p>
                 </div>
                 <div class="small">